Dedicated Medical Imaging Professionals

 Outpatient Medical Imaging

-Professional radiology interpretations are provided by board certified physicians who have exceptional depth and breadth of experience for a level of diagnostic expertise and collaborative support that is without peer.
-In addition to our two convenient locations in Bellevue and Issaquah, we also expanded our services in Redmond.
-You can now receive a CT, Ultra Sound, X-ray and lab services at Overlake Medical Clinics Redmond Urgent Care.
+Professional medical imaging interpretations are provided by board-certified physicians who have exceptional depth and breadth of experience for a level of diagnostic expertise and collaborative support that is without peer.
+In addition to our two convenient locations in Bellevue and Issaquah, we also offer CT, ultrasound and X-ray services at our Overlake Medical Clinics - Redmond Urgent Care location.

 Diagnostic Exams & Procedures